 Students and parents have a right to appeal citizenship marks which they feel are in error or unjustified.
-If it is determined that the citizenship grade is not an error, the student and parent may request a meeting with the grade level assistant principal within two weeks after the citizenship marks are released.
+If it is determined that the citizenship grade is not an error, the student and parent may request a meeting with the Assistant Principal within two weeks after the citizenship marks are released.
 The Principal is the final arbiter in cases of appeals of the citizenship mark.